coding-pioneers/xhprof-toolset/README.md

 2. If you have any other prepend file(Ninja Firewall for example) active in a .user.ini file, you must ensure this file require this file is included, otherwise you will not see any profiles.
 3. Open the page you want to profile, or hit save within the WordPress block editor.
-4. Open https://`yourproject`.ddev.site/xhprof/ in your browser, to get the default XHProf output.
+4. Open `https://--yourproject--.ddev.site/xhprof/` in your browser, to get the default XHProf output.
 5. To access the additional information run `ddev ssh` to connect to your ddev container and run `cd /tmp/xhprof`
-6. Inside this directory you will find our additional log files as explained below
+6. Inside this directory you will find our additional log files as explained below.

 ## Configuration